 Varnish is a clear ink printed over the CMYK and W in UV printing.
 Omitting the varnish will leave the design looking more matte.
 Adding the varnish will give the artwork the glossy appearance.

-The spot in spot varnish simply means that only pieces of the graphic will contain varnish.
+The “spot” in spot varnish simply means that only pieces of the graphic will contain varnish.
 For example, in the image below, a spot varnish was used.
-As you can see in the artwork rendering, the pink tells the printer which areas to print varnish.
+As you can see in the artwork rendering, the purple tells the printer which areas are reserved for spot varnish prinitng.
 It is not printed everywhere, just in certain areas to showcase a new design technique.
-This leads into the next question which is how does my printer identify spot varnish vs. no spot varnish.
+This leads into the next question: how does my printer identify spot varnish vs. no spot varnish?
 By prepping your artwork and calling out specific pieces for spot varnish, you are instructing the printing where and where not to add this glossy layer.

 In the series UV Cylindrical Inkjet Printer Design Features, we touched upon many features that can be accomplished using a UV printer.
-Regarding this article, where does spot varnish fit in?
+Spot varnish can be worked in among those features through UV varnish printing, a process that can take on a few different forms:

-Have one of cylindrical inkjet printers and want to use spot varnish or any other design technique?
+Have one of our cylindrical inkjet printers and want to use spot varnish, UV varnish printing or any other design technique?
 Contact our Inkjet Tech Service Team

 Interested in purchasing one of our cylindrical inkjet printers?
 Contact a Sales Representative in your area.